rsnodgrass/hassio-addons/keepalived/README.md

 ### Step 3: Restart Any Add-Ons/Daemons That Should Listen on New VIPs

-Once started, an add-on/daemon cannot listen to a new interface that is created after starting (unless it is written to proactively probe for new interfaces and start listening).
-For example, the AdGuard add-on cannot listen on a host's interface that doesn’t exist at the time AdGuard starts up.
-In this case, it MUST be restarted after keepalived is running.
+Once an add-on/daemon has started, it generally cannot listen to a new interface that is created (unless it is written to proactively probe for new interfaces and bind a new listener).

+For example, the AdGuard add-on only listens to host interfaces that exist at the point in time AdGuard starts.
+Thus, the AdGuard DNS server should always be started AFTER keepalived is already running.

 ### Step 4: DHCP Reservation for Virtual IP to Avoid Collisions [OPTIONAL]